 The new Ford Focus doesn't only represent the next step for the compact car, it also opens a new chapter for Ford small cars.
-The 2020 Focus ushers in Ford's new scalable unibody platform for small cars, and we'll be seeing a lot of the architecture in the near future.
+It ushers in Ford's new scalable unibody platform for small cars, and we'll be seeing a lot of the architecture in the near future.

 According to an Automotive News (subscription required) report Monday, the architecture will fit everything from the sub-compact Fiesta to the mid-size Edge crossover.
 The platform will suit everything in between, including mid-size sedans, minivans, and crossovers (EcoSport and Escape).
 It's comparable to Volkswagen's front-wheel-drive modular transverse toolkit (MQB) platform.